 The cheapest way to ship heavy items

-The cheapest way to ship heavy items is by consolidated freight, but it’s important to compare Royal Mail, Parcelforce, DPD, and DHL according to how heavy your product is and what type of product you are shipping.
-Prices are summarised when provided, but if no prices are listed, you’ll need to contact them directly to get a quote.
+The cheapest way to ship heavy items is by consolidated freight, but it’s important to compare USPS, FedEx, and DHL according to how heavy your product is and what type of product you are shipping.
+Prices are summarized when provided, but if no prices are listed, you’ll need to contact them directly to get a quote.

-DHL’s heavy shipping options are great for international shipping and even include express shipping.
+DHL’s heavy shipping options are great for international shipping and even include expedited shipping.

 DHL owns, co-owns, or partners with several different airlines around the world.
 It offers an air freight service in which your freight gets added to various flights that are scheduled along major routes, and it offers door-to-door delivery (plus airport-to-door, or door-to-airport).

-Like all other carriers, it offers options for how fast you need your freight delivered, from Urgent (1-2 days) to Economy (5-7 days), and it even offers options for special cargo, temperature-controlled environments, and day-definite international shipments.
+Like all other couriers, it offers options for how fast you need your freight delivered, from Urgent Air Freight (1-2 days) to Air Economy (5-7 days), and it even offers options for special cargo, temperature-controlled environments, and day-definite international shipments.

-For slightly larger parcels between 21 and 25kg in weight, with a maximum size of 70cm x 70cm x 70cm, DHL’s Extra Large service is also available across the UK with a 24 hour service.
-Prices start at £22.89. and include DHL also offers air freight and ocean freight service that carries freight overseas.
+Very similar to its air freight option, DHL offers an ocean freight service that carries freight overseas on various ocean couriers.
 They offer Full Container (FCL) and Less Than Container (LCL), and a similar variety of special options, like temperature-controlled areas and even transportation of liquids.

 The bottom line is that freight options are for when your cargo is too heavy, big, or bulky to get a good price shipping it parcel.
 It makes more sense to ship it by pallet or container, because you’ll get a better price and service.

-How to ship even heavier items over 30kg
+How to ship even heavier items over 70 pounds

-In the previous section, we talked about how you can ship items lighter than 25kg.
-But what about when you need to ship items that are larger than 30kg?
+In the previous section, we talked about how you can ship items lighter than 70 lbs.
+But what about when you need to ship items that are larger than 70 lbs?
 There are a few options you can consider.